Christmas music radio: Programming strategies in North America

 WLIT-FM, which likewise runs a 250-song core playlist and runs the format for longer than usual (traditionally November 2 to December 25), emphasizes the mid-20th-century standards, especially during the early days and weeks of the all-Christmas format, because its listeners expect more familiarity in the format in that time period when such songs have been off the air for several months.
 Familiarity is a key aim of the format; Wisconsin programmer Jonathan Little's formula emphasizes the traditional classics, a limit of one novelty song per hour, and a target minimum of 30 minutes between songs by the same artist.
 Little also discourages stations from trying to introduce newer songs by artists that are either not part of their regular format or have only recently been added to said format.

 As many Christmas songs contain themes strongly associated with Christmas Day (such as references to figures such as Santa Claus), and popular observance of the Christmas season often ends after December 25 (in contrast to the traditional Twelve Days of Christmas, which by definition runs until Epiphany on January 6), most stations typically end their all-Christmas programming at some point on December 25 or 26.
 If a station opts to continue playing Christmas songs beyond the date itself, Lucas advises that these songs be removed from the playlist, noting a substantial number of seasonal winter records still remain playable through the weekend following Christmas, or even through New Year's Day.
 Listenership to the all-Christmas format remains above the offseason baseline through, on average, two days after the Christmas holiday.

 Christmas music stations in Canada tend to follow a similar pattern to those in the United States but with the addition of Canadian content; because of the relative lack of older Christmas music written or recorded in Canada and/or by Canadians, this leads to a more contemporary sound compared to most American stations.

 Repetition and covers

-The Christmas music format, unusually among radio formats, relies heavily on cover versions of its songs at its core, causing a particularly high risk of overrepetition and listener burnout.
+The Christmas music format, unusually among radio formats, relies heavily on cover versions of its songs at its core, causing a particularly high risk of overrepetition and listener burnout, which at its worst can potentially cause psychological harm to those in captive environments (such as retail workers) and breed contempt for the format.
 Out of the top 500 records playing on the format in November 2025, 84 of them come from five songs: